-As one answer to these challenges, a novel concept has appeared in some European cities that has created meaningful employment for homeless people.
-It allows them to share their stories with the world, if they wish, and provide unique insights on a side of urban life that is greatly overlooked, thought-provoking, sobering and deeply human.
-This concept is city tours run by support organisations and given by the homeless people themselves.
+A possible answer to these challenges is a novel concept that has appeared in some European cities.
+It has created meaningful employment for homeless people.
+It allows them to share their stories with the world if they wish and to provide unique insights on a side of urban life that is greatly overlooked, thought-provoking, sobering, and deeply human.
+We’re talking about city tours run by supporting organizations and given by the homeless people themselves.

-These tours don’t go over the usual sights; instead, they offer perspectives into the lives and rough experiences of the people who live in the streets.
-They don’t gloss over the harsh realities, nor are they overly melodramatic: they are done by real people who have been seeking an audience that sees the value in what they have to share.
+These tours generally don’t go over the usual sights; instead, they offer perspectives into the lives and rough experiences of the people who live on the streets.
+They don’t gloss over the harsh realities, nor are they overly melodramatic.
+They are given by real people who have been seeking an audience that sees the value in what they have to share.
 By people who wish to connect.

-At Spotted by Locals, we are obviously advocates of local travel – we believe that discovering a city should not be restricted to following clichéd set tours to well-polished landmarks: there are plenty of different experiences to be had.
-That includes the perspective of a homeless person, which can reveal the darker side of a city in a way that’s not only extremely local, but also unashamedly authentic.
-Furthermore, opting to follow these tours is supportive of people who are in need and looking for a way to gain self-confidence, re-enter society and succeed in creating value for others – and for themselves.
+At Spotted by Locals, we are obviously advocates of local travel – we believe that discovering a city should not be restricted to following clichéd set tours to well-polished landmarks.
+There are plenty of different experiences to be had.
+That includes the perspective of a homeless person, which can reveal the darker side of a city in a way that’s not only extremely local but also unashamedly authentic.
+Furthermore, opting to follow these tours is supportive of people who are in need and are looking for a way to gain self-confidence, re-enter society and succeed in creating value for others – and for themselves.

 London – Unseen Tours

-“Unseen Tours is an award-winning, not-for-profit social enterprise that offers alternative walking tours through London’s most vibrant and interesting neighbourhoods, led by homeless and formerly homeless guides.”
+“Unseen Tours is an award-winning, not-for-profit social enterprise that offers alternative walking tours through London’s most vibrant and interesting neighborhoods, led by homeless and formerly homeless guides.”

-60% of the ticket price goes straight to the guide, with the rest covering the organisation’s running costs.
-At the time of writing, Unseen Tours offers tours in four London neighbourhoods: London Bridge, Camden, Shoreditch and Brick Lane.
+60% of the ticket price goes straight to the guide, with the rest covering the organization’s running costs.
+At the time of writing, Unseen Tours offers tours in five London neighborhoods: London Bridge, Covent Garden, Camden, Shoreditch and Brick Lane.

 According to Henri, the Shoreditch tour guide: